Hoodstrats/Hoodstrats.github.io/_posts/2022-01-08-SiteChanges.md

 - Godot engine stuff especially when it comes to the C# implementation
 - Game design stuff, Notes, my own documentation etc

 Just a bunch of stuff that I would love to, at some point convert into posts for this blog.
-For now, however you can check out one of those projects I mentioned.
+For now however, you can check out one of those projects I mentioned.
 This is a small CLI TOOL I finished up to automatically grab wallpapers from windows spotlight (those login wallpapers).
 It's a small tool I made what feels like ages ago, and I recently converted it into a NUGET package.
 It currently requires the .NETCORE 3.0 FRAMEWORK and you can download it directly from the NUGET website at this link: [SpotYoink](https://www.nuget.org/packages/SpotYoink/).
 If you know how to mess with NUGET packages through the Windows CLI you can simple run this command: `dotnet tool install --global SpotYoink --version 1.0.1`

 That's all for now.
 Over the new few days or so, expect things to be moved around and random changes happening throughout the site.